-1. Each of the Contracting Parties shall notify to the other the completion of the procedures required by its law for the bringing into force of this Convention.
-The Convention shall enter into force on the date of the later of these notifications.

-- 2. The provisions of this Convention shall apply: - a) with regard to taxes withheld at source, in respect of amounts paid or credited on or after the first day of the third month next following the date upon which this Convention enters into force; and - b) with regard to other taxes, in respect of taxable years beginning on or after the first day of the third month next following the date upon which this Convention enters into force.
+- 1. Each of the Contracting States shall notify to the other the completion of the procedures required by its law for the bringing into force of this Convention. - 2.
+The Convention shall enter into force on the date of receipt of the later of these notifications and its provisions shall have effect: - a) in Luxembourg: - (i) in respect of taxes withheld at source, to income derived on or after the first day of January next following the date upon which the Convention enters into force; - (ii) in respect of other taxes on income, and taxes on capital, to taxes chargeable for any taxable year beginning on or after the first day of January next following the date upon which the Convention enters into force. - b) in South Africa, in respect of years of assessment beginning on or after the first day of January next following the date upon which the Convention enters into force.